kartonfarkas/api_docs/source/integrations/automation_center/node.rst

 Integration
 -----------

-We have created a checklist about the information we need to enable an Automation Center node.
-And collected some best practices based on our experiences with Suite integrations.
+We have created a checklist about the information we need to enable an Automation Center node, and collected some best practices based on our experiences with Suite integrations.

 .. toctree::
    :maxdepth: 1